Hello all,

 I have only two confirmed images of the costume of this village.
 The first is a drawing from the village website, the second is a traditional woman's shirt, called oplecko.
 This one is long sleeved.
 It seems short sleeves were also worn.

-Here are a few stage images which seem to be from this area.
+Here are a few stage images from the neighboring village of Habura.
 This is the Slovak performing group Zeleziar.

 I will show an assortment of embroidery designs which were specifically gathered in this village.